Socialized Medicine Opponent Senator Rand Paul Plans To Have Hernia Surgery In Canada

 Neither Paul nor his representatives have commented on why the Senator chose to have surgery in Canada, where socialized medicine is the standard.
 Shouldice Hernia Hospital, which is privately administered, bills itself as “the global leader in non-mesh hernia repair.”
 The surgery will likely cost somewhere between $4,000 and $8,000.

-A spokesperson for Paul named Kelsey Cooper shot back at the Courier-Journal after it broke the news.
+A spokesperson for Paul, one named Kelsey Cooper, shot back at the Courier-Journal after it broke the news.

 “This is more fake news on a story that has been terribly reported from day one — this is a private, world renowned hospital separate from any system and people come from around the world to pay cash for their services,” Cooper said.